doubledup/merkle-proof-contract-benchmarks/README.md

 ## Test results

-This is based on verifying a random sample of 14 leaves (`PROOF_COUNT`) out of a total of 1000 leaves (`data::LEAVES.len()`).
-Results are similar whether sampling 100 or 1000 times (`TEST_COUNT`): multi proofs consume around 586_000 gas while single proofs consume around 69_000 gas (about 12% of the gas used by multi proofs).
-Results from executing tests are below.
+This is based on verifying a random sample of 14 leaves (`LEAF_COUNT`) out of a total of 1000 leaves (`data::LEAVES.len()`).
+Results are similar whether sampling 100 or 1000 times (`TEST_COUNT`): multi proofs consume around 106_000 gas while single proofs consume around 68_000 gas in OpenZeppelin's implementation (about 64% of the gas used by multi proofs) and around 26_000 gas in Solmate's implementation (about 25% of the gas used by multi proofs).

-Comparing the total gas used by each test shows the same trend, though less significant: around 630_000 gas for multi proofs and 117_000 gas for single proofs (about 19% of the gas used by multi proofs).
+Results from executing the tests are below.

-This means that multi proofs are consuming around 5 to 8 times the amount of gas that single proofs consume.
+When proving relatively few of a large number of leaves, multi proofs consume around 2 to 4 times the amount of gas that single proofs do.

 ### 100 runs